netbymatt/gulp-awslambda-3/README.md

 - Converted to async/await
 - Used a modern set of linting rules
 - Made some minor code readability updates that necessitated upgrading the minimum node version and removes some dependencies.
-- Set a new reasonable default for Lambda runtime (nodejs10.x)
+- Set a new reasonable default for Lambda runtime (nodejs20.x)

 The source repository has deprecated dependencies (gulp-util), and dependencies with security vulnerabilities.
 This fork cleans up these issues.

+## Version 2.0
+The following changes were made

+- ES modules.
+An `import` statement is required to use the package.
+- Test for lambda function ready to receive upload before uploading

 ## Usage